RandomFractals/vscode-vega-viewer/README.md

 [Vega Viewer](https://marketplace.visualstudio.com/items?itemName=RandomFractalsInc.vscode-vega-viewer) provides language support & Interactive Preview of [Vega](https://vega.github.io/vega/) &
 [Vega-Lite](https://vega.github.io/vega-lite/) JSON spec graphs 📈

-You can use it in disconnected mode, unlike other online dataViz devTools, to prototype your maps 🗺️ & graphs 📈 on a go, on a ✈️, on a 🚄, on a 🚤, in a 📦 with a 🐐, and no `d3` `py` `plotly` || `rstats` required! :)
+You can use it in a disconnected mode, unlike other online dataViz devTools, to prototype your maps 🗺️ & graphs 📈 on a go, on a ✈️, on a 🚄, on a 🚤, in a 📦 with a 🐐, and no `d3` `py` `plotly` || `rstats` required! :)

 ![Box Plot](https://github.com/RandomFractals/vscode-vega-viewer/blob/master/images/vega-viewer-boxplot.png?raw=true